 Tell us about your experience

 The GEB was more than an experience for me.
-It was an achievement and I felt immensely blessed to make it after the support from Tenacity, LEDET and Kgoshi Moloto III.
-This was my first international trip in a foreign land and was happy to have travelled safely.
+It was an achievement and I felt immensely blessed to make it after the support from Tenacity, LEDET and Chief Kgabo Moloto III.
+This was my first international trip in a foreign land and I was happy to have travelled safely.
 I met a lot of amazing young people from all over the world with encouraging stories about their journeys.

 What was the highlight of your trip?